Hardware / Recommended

 The so-called media keys (play, stop, e-mail etc.) are irrelevant.

 The keyboards with full-depth keys usually have one of the two switch types: rubber-dome or mechanical (a more correct name would be: spring-tensioned).
 Mechanical keyboards are better, but the good ones are also quite expensive (80 USD).
 Cheap mechanical keyboards are available (30 USD), but the quality varies.
 Membrane keyboards start at 15 USD.
 The manufacturer won't specify that those are membrane keyboards.
 Membrane keyboards have a lifespan of about 3 years.

 There are some membrane keyboards which are better than others, but they cost slightly more.

 A mouse should have a left and right button for clicking.
 Most computer mice are OK.

 As laptops are not good enough, you are going to need a desktop computer.
 A big advantage of desktops is that they can be easily upgraded.
 On a desktop, you are able to upgrade the computer at your will, which is very convenient.

 If a component of a desktop computer fails, it is usually simple and relatively cheap to replace it.
-Laptop repair can be costly.
+Laptop repairs can be costly.

 While a new desktop computer costs at least 200 USD, there are many ways to cut this price down significantly.
 You can buy a second-hand computer, or you can piece it together from various components, either second-hand or new.
 It is sometimes even possible to get some components for free.
 This is discussed in the next section.
 This section provides an overview of the required components.

 A desktop computer consists of